 The most common reason to use an ad server is to serve ads from multiple sources.
 If you work with more than one network, or if you sell some advertising directly, an Ad Server gives you an efficient way to manage that inventory and maximise your yield (the total amount you earn across all sources).

-Why use DFP?
+Why use Google Ad Manager?

 In real terms that means smarter ad serving.
-If you have a fixed price advert and AdSense both competing for the same impression the highest paying one will always win.
+If you have a fixed price advert and AdSense both competing for the same impression, the highest paying one will always win.
 Done well this can even push up AdSense CPCs as advertisers are forced to pay closer to their maximum in order to get their ad seen.

 Should I use it?